LlmDl/SponsorPlugins/TownyCaptureSites.md

-    removedefender - Removes the defending town on a CaptureSite at your location. togglehomeblock - Toggles whether the CaptureSite HP is affected only in the homeblock, or site-wide. removesite - Removes a CaptureSite at your location.
+    removedefender - Removes the defending town on a CaptureSite at your location. togglehomeblock - Toggles whether the CaptureSite HP is affected only in the homeblock, or site-wide. removesite - Removes a CaptureSite at your location. setmaxdistance - Sets how far away a town's homeblock can be before a town cannot capture a site. setmaxheight - Sets the height at which attackers must be at or below, in order to affect CaptureSite HP. setminheight - Sets the height at which attackers must be at or above, in order to affect CaptureSite HP.

 /ta reload townycapturesites - reloads the lang file, config file and database.
 ```